microcks/microcks.io/content/documentation/guides/troubleshoot/_index.md

 EOF
 ```

-In this folder, you also have to create a simple `application.properties` file that makes the main webapp component consider the `logback.xml` file as its reference and enable debug level for Async Minion component:
+In this folder, you also have to create a simple `application.properties` file that makes the main webapp component consider the `logback.xml` file as its reference and enable debug level for the Async Minion component:

 ```sh
 cat <<EOF >application.properties